 Books by previous Kate Greenaway medal winners are eligible

 The book that wins the Kate Greenaway Medal should be a book of outstanding artistic quality.
-The whole work should provide pleasure from a stimulating and satisfying visual experience which leaves a lasting impression.
+The whole work should provide pleasure from a stimulating and satisfying visual experience.

 Illustrated work needs to be considered primarily in terms of its graphic elements, and where text exists particular attention should be paid to the synergy between the two.

 All criteria will not necessarily be relevant to every title nominated.
 Where appropriate, consider and assess the following: